izumisu/blog/index.md

 Why?
 Because I find myself distracted when my phone along my side, often I choose to work half an hour or less and scroll my phone for near one hour or more.
 These make me confuse:

-- Why I become so addicted to phone, even I'm not willing to do so?
+- Why I become so addicted to phone, even I\'m not willing to do so?
 - All are the electronic devices, why I only get addicted on phone, rather than laptop or desktop?
 - Although I know to me, the best solution is TITB(Throw It into the Box).
 Is there any other methods?